RomanDonw/RomanDonw/README.md

 ## Soms random facts
 * I wrote my own 32-bit (working in protected mode) OS on assembly!
 Source code will be published in near future.
-* I don't understand CMake...
-Instead of it, I use scripts (batch or bash) to compile my programs. ._.

 ## OSes
 - Windows (hate programming on C/C++ here).